Fury Warrior DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 with slightly more emphasis on layering cooldowns when hitting multiple

-targets, instead of delaying them to fit into single-target buffs.
+targets instead of delaying them to fit into single-target buffs.

-Avatar with Recklessness.
+Avatar simultaneously with Recklessness

 Odyn's Fury while Enraged or with